SAP-samples/ui5-exercises-codejam/README.md

 ## Material Organization

-The material consists of a series of chapters.
+The material consists of a series of chapters, each in their own directory.
 The chapters build on top of each other and are meant to be completed in the given order.
 Each of the [chapters](/chapters/) has its own 'readme' file with explanations, instructions, code samples and screen shots.
+From a session flow perspective, we are taking a "coordinated" approach:

+The instructor will set you off on the first chapter.
+Do not proceed to the next chapter until the instructor tells you to do so.
+If you finish a chapter before others, there are some questions at the end of each chapter for you to ponder.

+> The exercises are written in a conversational way - this is so that they have enough context and information to be completed outside the hands-on session itself.
+To help you navigate and find what you have to actually do next, there are pointers like this ➡️ throughout that indicate the things you have to actually do (as opposed to just read for background information).

 ## Chapters